groundlight/spot-recycle-cans/spot_tools/README.md

 4. Self-right Spot with 'r'.
 5. Stand Spot with 'f'.
 Spot must be upright in order to stand.
 6. Control Spot with w, a, s, d, q, e as desired.
-7. Once finished, sit Spot with 'v'
+7. Once finished, sit Spot with 'v'.
-8. Optionally flip Spot for a battery change with 'b'
+8. Optionally flip Spot for a battery change with 'b'.
-9. Power off Spot with 'SHIFT P'
+9. Power off Spot with 'SHIFT P'.
-10. Hit 'l' to return the robot lease so another script of your choice can control the robot.
+10. Hit 'l' to return the robot lease so another script can control the robot.
 11. At any point **Hit 'SPACE' to activate the estop.** This will immediately cut power to the robot's motors and it will collapse.
 12. Hit 'TAB' or CTRL^C to close the spot_wasd script.
-13. Note that this script has a built in estop and does not require spot_estop.py to be run in paralell.
+13. Note that this script has a built in estop and does not require spot_estop.py to be run in parallel.

 ### Mapping a space with Spot:
 1. **Place Fiducials:**
     - Place 3-12 fiducials within 4m of Spot's projected path through the space of interest and less than 1m above the ground.
     - These fiducials must be 146mm square AprilTags of type 36h11.
     - Pre-sized, ready to print fiducials can be found in the files section in the top right of this page: https://support.bostondynamics.com/s/article/About-Fiducials
+    - Laminating fiducials before placement is highly reccomended.

 2. **Initalize robot position:**